LunarG/gfxreconstruct/tools/convert/README.md

 The `gfxrecon-convert` tool converts a capture file into a series of JSON documents, one per line following the
 [JSON Lines standard](https://jsonlines.org/).
-The text output is written by default to a .txt file in the directory of the specified GFXReconstruct capture file.
+The text output is written by default to a .jsonl file in the directory of the specified GFXReconstruct capture file.
 Use `--output` to override the default filename for the output.

 ```text